oneananda/AWS_Operations/Learning/001 Amazon EC2/EC2-QA.md

 - C) To automatically scale the number of EC2 instances up or down based on demand
 - D) To provide continuous integration and continuous deployment (CI/CD) for EC2 instances

-**Answer: C) To automatically scale the number of EC2 instances up or down based on demand**
+**Answer:** C

 **Explanation:**
 Auto Scaling Groups `adjust the number of running EC2 instances automatically` based on predefined criteria, ensuring that your application has the right amount of resources to handle traffic fluctuations efficiently.

 ---

-### Question 6: Which AWS service is typically used in conjunction with EC2 to distribute incoming application traffic across multiple instances?
+### Which AWS service is typically used in conjunction with EC2 to distribute incoming application traffic across multiple instances?

 **Options:**
 - A) AWS Lambda